 The second thing one notices is Herr Thalmann himself.
 His appearance is joyful and child-like in a way that belies his obvious love of wine and a hearty metzgete — a kind of Swiss pork orgy.
 The two go together, of course.

 I was beginning to sense a story.

 At his invitation I sampled a 2015 sauvignon blanc with the noncommittal Schweizer Landwein designation.
 When I asked him what inspiration he had for the wine’s style I expected to hear the usual Sancerre — or perhaps New Zealand, or even Bordeaux — but when he enthusiastically chirped, “California is my muse,” he startled me.
 This is the first Swiss winemaker I know of to credit California for inspiration.
-And while its ample and slightly exotic fruit does recall examples from Napa its lavish and unrestrained oak is straight “outta” Bordeaux.
-Californians tend not to oak their sauvignon blancs—too expensive and totally unnecessary is the refrain.
+And while its ample and slightly exotic fruit does recall examples from Napa, its lavish and unrestrained use of oak is straight “outta” Bordeaux.
+Californians tend not to oak their sauvignon blancs—too expensive and totally unnecessary goes the refrain.